 Next thing you know, an hour has gone by and your post isn’t any closer to being finished.
-The easiest option is to utilize a browser extension that blocks your access to these sites like StayFocused for Chrome, and LeechBlock for Firefox.
+The easiest option is to utilize a browser extension that blocks your access to these sites like StayFocused for Chrome.

 These are just the tip of the iceberg though, here are six additional ways to stay focused when working in WordPress:

 1. Write the Headings and Bullet Points First

 We all know that using H2’s and H3’s in WordPress, along with bullet point and numbered lists helps break up the text, but it also helps you establish the main points of your topic.
 Think of it like an outline for the rest of your content.
 If you do these first, you have the layout already in place and you can do to work filling in the gaps.